nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 * :ref:`nRF21540 DK <nrf21540dk_nrf52840>`
 * nRF21540 EK, described in sections below

-While the front-end module feature is supported on the nRF52 Series, it is yet not supported on the nRF53 Series.
+The front-end module feature is supported on the nRF52 and nRF53 Series devices.
-Work is underway to make the protocols shipped with |NCS| use FEM.
-At the moment, :ref:`ug_thread` and :ref:`ug_zigbee` support both the nRF21540 DK and the nRF21540 EK for the nRF52 Series devices.

 .. _ug_radio_fem_nrf21540_ek: